CoffeeLoverStudios/CoffeeLoverBot/README.md

 > If you're on windows, you'll need to run a new
 > Powershell, CMD or other shell **as administrator**
-> and run `npm i -g --production windows-build-tools ffmpeg-binaries`
+> and run `npm i -g --production windows-build-tools`

 Now lead a shell to your `CoffeeLoverBot/` directory and execute `npm start`.
 You've now started your bot!